Amazon Prime members to get free food deliveries through Grubhub deal

 (The Hill) — Amazon and Grubhub announced a deal Wednesday that will allow Amazon Prime subscribers in the United States to get free delivery from certain restaurants.

-The e-commerce giant also has an option to purchase a 2 percent stake in Grubhub as part of the deal.
-Amazon can purchase a further 13 percent stake at a “formula-based price,” calculated primarily by the number of new customers added in the deal.
+The e-commerce giant also has an option to purchase a 2% stake in Grubhub as part of the deal.
+Amazon can purchase a further 13% stake at a “formula-based price,” calculated primarily by the number of new customers added in the deal.

 Amazon Prime subscribers will be able to sign up for a free one-year membership of Grubhub’s premium service starting Wednesday, according to a press release from Just Eat Takeaway.com, the Dutch company that owns Grubhub.